 I am taking a break from the stories I usually share of our travels to give you an update as to our activities.
-(Later posts updating our adventures in Bangkok and beyond will follow).

 We are currently in Chang Mai, which is located in Northern Thailand.
 Last week, Cyclone Nargis, a cyclone of epic proportions blew through neighbouring Myanmar, losing steam shortly before reaching us.
 We are safe and sound, but there are millions of people a few hundred short kilometres away from us who are not.